prayansh/ThunderBot/README.md

 ## ReliefBot Development Environment Setup

+For deluxe instructions, check out https://github.com/aherbig/ReliefBotSetupInstructions, courtesy of Andreas, a.k.a. @groen.

+In brief:

 1. Install Java 8 JDK
 2. Install Intellij IDEA
 3. Navigate to this directory on the command line